wmdmark/syncmycode/readme.md

 # Why?

-We needed a simple way to share our code libraries across multiple projects (and not just in a mono repo).
-We wanted a "native" developer experience where the library code changes are immediately built/hot reloaded just like local code.
-We needed a way to push changes from a local copy back to the source.
+* We needed a simple way to share our code libraries across multiple projects (and not just in a mono repo).
+* We wanted a "native" developer experience where the library code changes are immediately built/hot reloaded just like local code.
+* We needed a way to push changes from a local copy back to the source.

-There may be a better way to do what we're doing here, but I haven't found any with a good DX (Developer Experience) for our small team of devs.
+There may be a better way to do what we're doing here, but I haven't found any with a good [DX](https://css-tricks.com/what-is-developer-experience-dx/) for our small team of devs.
 That said, this very well may not scale to larger teams.

 # How